John C. O’Neill

 The Irish Nationalist and U.S. Army Officer Who Invaded Canada

 About the Book

-His revolutionary career at an end, O’Neill became a colonizer, urging Irish Americans to abandon urban communities in the East to settle on the fertile plains of the West.
+O’Neill then became a colonizer, urging Irish Americans to abandon cities in the East to settle on the fertile plains of the West.
 O’Neill City, Nebraska, is named in his honor.

 About the Author(s)

 Bibliographic Info: 23 photos, appendices, notes, bibliography, index

 Copyright Date: 2019

 7. The General Becomes a President 80

 9. I Promise Until I Don’t 110